TheOSDevLab/Bare-Metal-Assembly/projects/03_loops/05_char_hunt/README.md

   * The string contains the target character.
   * The index of the target character is less than `MAX`.
-* The calculation `14 - CX` works because the maximum search length is 15.
-If you change `MAX`, adjust this calculation accordingly.
 * Extending the program to handle longer strings would require dynamically handling `MAX` and possibly multi-digit index output.

 ---